Rep. Dom Costa's Biography

 In 2005, he was called to serve as the chief of police by late Pittsburgh Mayor Bob O'Connor.
 O'Connor encouraged Costa to run for public office.
 Mayor O'Connor passed away in 2006 and Costa followed his advice.
 He ran and won the state House seat for the 21st Legislative District.

 Costa serves as the Allegheny County Delegation Chairman.
-He is a member of the House Gaming Oversight, Insurance, Judiciary, Policy and Rules committees.
+He is Chairman of the Democratic House Ethics Committee and a member of the House Gaming Oversight, Insurance, Judiciary, Professional Licensure, Veterans Affairs & Emergency Preparedness, Policy and Rules committees.
 His legislative priorities include public safety, animal protection, education and mental health services.

-Costa resides in Pittsburgh with his wife Darlene and their two West Highland White Terriers, Rocky and Max.
+Costa resides in Pittsburgh with his wife Darlene and their two West Highland White Terriers, Bennie and Maverick.
 He has three children, Tina, Julie and Scott.
 Tina is married to Tom Delaney, Julie is married to Devin Malcom and they have blessed Dom with two grandchildren: Quinn and Liam.
 Scott works in the technology field and resides in Pittsburgh.

 Community and Legislative Service: